Associate Director of programs, and Lecturer in the Humanities

 Christopher Petrella, Ph.D., serves as Associate Director of Programs in the Office of Equity and Diversity (OED) and lectures in the American Cultural Studies program at Bates College.
 In the OED, Christopher is responsible for developing and implementing a cross-institutional strategy to achieve a more equitable and inclusive community for Bates students, alumni, and their families.
 Moreover, Christopher plays a leading role in architecting a broad range of universal programming aimed at supporting the College’s mission to “engage the transformative power of our differences.”

-Christopher’s work has been featured in The New York Times, Harper’s Magazine, The Nation, Boston Review, The Maine Magazine, and The New Yorker.
-His work has also appeared on ESPN’s The Undefeated and NPR and has been debated in the U.S. House of Representatives.
+Christopher’s work explores the intellectual histories of race and resistance and has been featured in The New York Times, The Washington Post, The New Yorker, Harper’s Magazine, Boston Review, The Nation, Mother Jones, and The Maine Magazine.
+His work has also appeared on NPR and has been debated in the U.S. House of Representatives.

-Christopher blogs for AAIHS and is completing his first book on the history of white supremacy in 20th century New England.
-Christopher is the recipient of the Distinction in Teaching Award at both the University of California, Berkeley (2011) and Harvard University (2015).
+Christopher is a monthly contributor to the open-access, peer-reviewed blog, Black Perspectives, and is completing his first book on the history of white supremacy in 20th century New England.
+Christopher is a proud first-generation-to-college student; he holds degrees from Bates College, Harvard University, and the University of California, Berkeley.

 email@example.com | 207.786.6031